 Source - Wikipedia.

-Here’s my troubleshooting tips for a heart rate monitor that suddenly stops working:
+Troubleshooting a Peloton heart rate monitor that stops working

 - The next item to check is the connection on your chest.
-I found as a women right under my chest was best.
+Knowing how to wear the Peloton heart rate monitor is key.
+I found as a woman right under my chest was best.
 Wet the connection pads, this is important, or it won't work.
 Adjust the monitor around on you till you see it show up connected.
 The less it moves during a ride the better so I make mine pretty snug.

 These are the most common issues I see come up with the Peloton heart rate monitor.
 If it's still not working for you then it may be faulty and you can call Peloton support.
 They were ready to send me a new one if I could not get mine working.